mgark/lock-free-queues-benchmark/README.md

   - provide the list of cores threads should be pinned to

 The above requirements necessitate the creation of the following utilities:
-  - benchmark framework - should be kept as simple as possible
+  - benchmark framework - should be kept as simple as possible, but at the same time it must offers many customization points
   - TSC clock for CPUs which support it
   - pinning threads to cores
   - translating from clock cycles to nanoseconds